StephaneBah/leetcode_private_leaderboard/README.md

 The application automatically creates a SQLite database (`leaderboard.db`) to store registered users.

 Open `http://localhost:5000/` to view the leaderboard and add your LeetCode ID.

+The page now uses [Bootstrap](https://getbootstrap.com/) for a cleaner table and form design.
+Each row displays the user's total solved problems and their public LeetCode ranking when available.